DataKind-DC/capital-nature-ingest/.github/CONTRIBUTING.md

 #### Updating a Pull Request
 Sometimes, you'll need to update your pull request.

 If there's a gray bar saying "This pull request cannot be automatically merged.", then you've got some updates to make.
 That's because the file(s) that your pull request modifies was/were updated in the meantime.
 To avoid a conflict on the remote, GitHub won't let you automatically merge into master.
-This means you need to update your Pull Request by merging the origin's master branch into your feature branch.
+This means you need to update your Pull Request by merging the upstream's master branch into your feature branch.
 In short, you need to “merge upstream master” in your branch:

 ```bash
 git checkout shiny-new-feature